shreyakash24/Portfolio-website/README.md

-# Portfolio/Resume-website
+## Portfolio/Resume-website
-# This is a simple Resume website using html and css
+ This is my simple Resume website using html, css, javascript